 As for activities, in addition to lying on the beach all day, you might enjoy a visit to the peninsula’s nature preserve, Reserva Ecologica Varahicacos, where you can hike the trails and check out some of Cuba’s incredible wildlife.

 See Related: Best Dutch Caribbean Islands to Visit

 5. Utila, Honduras

 This small island only has a population of about 4,000.
-The water around it is usually very calm, and it has a reputation as one of the best scuba diving locations in the world thanks to its coral reefs.
-Divers regularly report seeing marine life of all kinds including fish, sea turtles, eels, sea horses, and even elusive whale sharks.
+The water around it is usually very calm, and it has a reputation as one of the best scuba diving locations in the world, thanks to its coral reefs.
+Divers regularly report seeing marine life, including fish, sea turtles, eels, sea horses, and even elusive whale sharks.

-Visitors who aren’t scuba divers can still enjoy the incredible wildlife and natural beauty of this island doing things like kayaking and snorkeling.
-This 2 Day Private Tour of Utila Island and Oyster Bed Lagoon includes a kayak tour through the mangrove canal that crosses the island, a guided snorkeling experience, hotel accommodations, ferry tickets, and an island tour, and will give you a great overview of the island.
+Visitors who aren’t scuba divers can still enjoy this island’s incredible wildlife and natural beauty, doing things like kayaking and snorkeling.
+This 2 Day Private Tour of Utila Island and Oyster Bed Lagoon includes a kayak tour through the mangrove canal that crosses the island, a guided snorkeling experience, hotel accommodations, ferry tickets, and an island tour.
+It will give you a great overview of the island.

-If you wish to visit the island independently, you’ll find plenty of hotels and resorts that are close to the beaches and that are under $100 a night, like Coral View Beach Resort or Mango Inn Resort for two examples.
+If you wish to visit the island independently, you’ll find plenty of hotels and resorts close to the beaches and under $100 a night, like Coral View Beach Resort or Mango Inn Resort, for two examples.

 See Related: Best Overwater Bungalows in the Caribbean

 Antigua’s popularity as a Caribbean destination rises and falls over the years for no reason other than that sometimes other places are hyped, and people forget about Antigua.
 Then, a few years later, everyone’s talking about it again.